yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The following is the model architecture for the original LeNet-5, which is defined in "LeNet(x)".
+This is starting point for building the DL model for our task.

 - 5x5 convolution (32x32x1 in, 28x28x6 out)
 - ReLU